-I was tempted to call these treats Lethal weapon bars.
-On consideration, I decided that peanut butter and caramel-toffee chocolate bars would be more appropriate.
+I was tempted to call these sweet slices, Lethal weapon bars, but decided peanut butter and caramel-toffee chocolate bars would be more appropriate.
 They’re nutty, fudgy and very addictive.
 You’ve been warned.
 Generously doused with the sweetest of temptresses – condensed milk, and layered with chocolate, coconut, peanut butter and pecans.
 I have a pair elasticated pants on stand by for the day after.
-They’re that dangerous.

-For obvious reasons, this post is devoid of any nutritional information, specifically, calorie content.
+For obvious reasons, this post comes without nutritional information, specifically, calorie content.
 My advice?
-Shut one eye while assembling the bake.
+Shut one eye while mixing.
 Making these chocolate bars is hardly a job.
-I’ve noticed that many home bakers love a quick bake or one method over recipes that have 101 instructions.
+I’ve noticed that many home bakers love a quick bake over recipes that have 101 instructions.
 This is hardly a Masterchef mystery box challenge, but they are ridiculously good.
 The only mystery will be the rate at which they disappear!

 Peanut butter and caramel-toffee chocolate bars

 Makes about 20